Show up for a performance on your own time on Vimeo on Demand.

-Applied Forces – inspired by land art created at Bonneville Salt Flats by Mike Dax Iacovone and from a recent installation at Arlington Arts Center
+Applied Forces – inspired by land art by Mike Dax Iacovone, from an installation at Arlington Arts Center

 Hoopla – A new work for Forty+ by Emily Crews

 Inside Out A Part – opposition transformed by place and distance with music by Monstah Black

 The Big Meow, adapted from the book by Elizabeth Spires, is the story of an ever-hopeful fluff-ball who desperately wants to belong to the band of neighborhood cats, but is ostracized for a “loud as a lion’s roar” meow.